Illumina/hap.py/doc/happy.md

 Most other command line arguments and outputs will work as before.

-# Full List of Output Columns
+# Full list of output columns

 Happy outputs a set of stratification columns, followed by metrics columns.
 Stratification columns may contain the placeholder "*" value, which indicates